MGH · Harvard Medical School · Dana-Farber Cancer Institute

 Mapping the Tumor Microenvironment

-Multiplex imaging (t-CyCIF, ORION) and spatial transcriptomics reveal tumor–immune interactions, stromal features, and AI-driven spatial biomarkers of treatment response and disease progression.
+Multiplex imaging (t-CyCIF, ORION) and spatial transcriptomics reveal tumor–immune interactions and AI-driven biomarkers of treatment response.

 Learn more